 So one of your Chinese New Year activities will be to... clean your room!
 Wouldn't want all that accumulated bad luck

 Cleaning house also means settling all your unfinished business to start fresh for the new year: Pay off all your debts,

-Make some Banners and Decorations
+Make some Banners with New Year's Greetings

 On New Year's Day, the families come together to celebrate and everything must be ready for this important fest.